Carola Suárez-Orozco: Research

-Trained as a clinical psychologist, Suárez-Orozco's focuses her research on child, adolescent, and young adult experiences of immigration, while covering a broad range of topics including academic engagement and achievement, identity formation, family separations, civic engagement, and the unauthorized experience.
+Suárez-Orozco's focuses her research on child, adolescent, and young adult experiences of immigration, while covering a broad range of topics including academic engagement and achievement, identity formation, family separations, civic engagement, and the unauthorized experience.

-Suárez-Orozco has led several major studies in her career.
-An early seminal study includes the Longitudinal Student Adaptation Study (LISA) funded by the NSF, the Spencer, and William T. Grant Foundations.
+Her early seminal study includes the Longitudinal Student Adaptation Study (LISA) funded by the NSF, the Spencer, and William T. Grant Foundations.
 This longitudinal study which she ran out of the Harvard Immigration Project followed 400 immigrant newcomer young adolescents originating from China, Central America, the Dominican Republic, Haiti, and Mexico for 5 years.
-Drawing on diverse sources of information including yearly student interviews, parent interviews, school data, and observational data, the study elucidated predictors of educational adaptation.
-The study was foundational in pointing to the role of family separations, undocumented status, pre-migratory traumas, as well as varying school contexts in variations in trajectories of performance.
 The study led to multiple journal articles as well as the Harvard University Press book-- Learning a New Land: Immigrant Students in American Society.

-She went onto to lead a study of immigrant origin young adults attending community colleges.
+She led a study of immigrant origin young adults attending community colleges.
 Funded by the William T. Grant Foundation, the Research on Immigrants in Community College (RICC) study considered the experience of 646 immigrant community college students attending 3 community colleges in New York.
-The study served to shed light on the ways in which immigrant students navigate community colleges—the setting where they are most likely to initiate their higher educational journey.
-This mixed-methods study drew on ethnographic and survey data as well as extensive interview of students, faculty, and administrators and was the basis for the New York University Press volume (2019) volume—Immigrant-Origin Students in Community College: Navigating Risk and Reward in Higher Education.

 In addition, in 2016, she was awarded a Lyle Spencer Foundation Grant to research the role of teacher enactments of bias in K-12 classrooms.
 She has also co-led a study, with Ford Foundation surveying over 900 undocumented college undergraduates across the country.
 Most recently she has led the Ford Foundation work entitled—"Bridging the Compassion Gap" Addressing Social Inclusion for Immigrant Origin Children & Youth.

-In 2006, the American Psychological Association awarded her a Presidential Citation noting: "Whereas you have brought your skills to bear with remarkable effectiveness in a wide range of educational, policy making, and social contexts, cutting across a broad swath of behavioral and social sciences, and whereas, you have consistently approach work with immigrant populations from a perspective of strength and resilience, properly disposing of stereotyping and pathologizing approaches, now therefore the American Psychological Association recognizes and commends you for your distinguished contributions to our understanding of the health, well-being, and adjustment needs of immigrant children and their families."